paiqo/Databricks-VSCode/README.md

 # Features
 - Workspace browser
 	- Up-/download of notebooks
+	- Compare/Diff of local vs online notebook (currently only supported for raw files but not for notebooks)
 	- Execution of notebooks against a Databricks Cluster (via [Databricks-Connect](https://docs.databricks.com/dev-tools/databricks-connect.html))
 - Cluster manager
 	- Start/stop clusters